sjtalkar/milestone2_waterwells_deepnote/doc/assets/well_completion_reports.md

 ### How did we remediate the issues?
 Data cleaning of the dataset involves the following:
+- One of the biggest concerns was that over 96% of the records did not contain a GROUNDSURFACEELEVATION  of the location of the well itself.
+We do however have only 1% records missing the latitude and longitude.
+- USGS provides an API call that returns the elevation of a location identified by latitude and longitude.
+The latitude and longitudes were de-duped and for each unique combination we make an API call.
+- The calls were limited to 3000 calls with 15 mins of break in between so as not to overwhelm the server.
+The program retrieving this data can be found [here](../lib/get_elevation.py).
 - If the missing values is a feature of interest, then the record is dropped.
 Hence we do not allow for missing latitude, longitude, completed well depth and date of completion.
 - Latitude and Longitude records in some cases contain "/".
 These records do not yield the right location and hence dropped.
 - Extract domain of usage such as agriculture, domestic and industrail from descriptive description of usage.